crabyh/WisdomLDA/index.md

 The sampling for a single word w takes _O(K)_ time, but the actual time could not be easily predicted.
 This divergence in instruction stream results in weak SIMD utilization.

 As for data structure access pattern, both word-topic table and document-topic table are accessed row by row.
-However, the columns inside each row are accessed randomly submit to a multinomial distribution.
+The columns inside each row are accessed randomly submit to a multinomial distribution.
+Both two tables could easily exceed than 20 MB.
+Caching might be useless for such large tables with pure sequential access pattern in rows and pure random access pattern in columns.

 If the vocabulary size is sufficiently greater than the number of processors, the probability that two processors access the same word entry is small, so false sharing is not likely to happen in our case.